Donation Truck Weekend

 The St Vincent de Paul Donation truck will once again be at St Francis of Assisi Catholic Church.

-Saturday April 27th and Sunday April 28th
+Saturday April 26th and

 8:00 am - 2:00 pm